adupra08/AIMS-Mentor/replit.md

-# AIMS - Artificial Intelligence Mentor for Students
+# AI Mentor for Students - AIMS

 ## Overview

-AIMS (Artificial Intelligence Mentor for Students) is a comprehensive web application that provides AI-driven mentoring to help high school students create personalized academic pathways to reach their dream colleges.
+AI Mentor for Students - AIMS is a comprehensive web application that provides AI-driven mentoring to help high school students create personalized academic pathways to reach their dream colleges.
 The platform combines modern web technologies with AI capabilities to deliver tailored guidance, opportunity recommendations, and progress tracking.

 ## System Architecture